 A few years ago, my mother-in-law showed up at our house with a bag of seeds.
-They were meant to grow gourds.
+They were meant for growing gourds.

-Well, I had no idea what I was doing, but I put them in the ground and away they went.
-Over the years I’ve invested in different types of gourds and began seeing how useful they are.
+I had no idea what I was doing, but I put them in the ground and away they went.
+That’s how easy they are to grow!

 Gourd Plant Info